 In history many who are heavily influenced by Christianity and want to rebel, choose to worship the devil.
 They continue to believe Christian things, but, pick the Christian bad guy.
 That is devil worship, not Satanism.
-Satanism is complete different to Christianity and the philosophy surrounding the icon of Satan is not at all what Christians say it is.
-So, what is Satanism vis-à-vis devil worship?
+Satanism is completely different to Christianity and the philosophy surrounding the icon of Satan is not at all what Christians say it is.
+So, where does Satanism sit vis-à-vis devil worship?

 In case you haven't read any Satanic material before now, here is the basic declaration of The Satanic Bible: